rsa17826/vex-plus-plus/readme.md

       - left: it will move right
       - user: it will move whichever way the player was facing when entering it

-- **Quadrant**: kills the player on contact and will spin clockwise
+- **quadrant**: kills the player on contact and will spin clockwise

   -rotatable